DanielM404/SwiftUI-Challenges/README.md

 ## Project 9

-i chose to use a onTapGesture to capture the location where the gradient should have its origin.
-Just tap anywhere in the rectangle. the endPoint fo the gradient will be set to the exact opposite location.
+I chose to use a onTapGesture to capture the location where the gradient should have its origin.
+Just tap anywhere in the rectangle.
+The endPoint for the gradient will be set to the exact opposite location.